And I wanted to, I don't normally have a show for tonight.

 We actually had a fair justice system.

-Okay, hang on in places.
+Okay, hang on.

-So are you saying that the Aztecs and the aboriginals in Australia had more fair and just systems than, say, British common law?
+So are you saying that the Aztecs and the Aboriginals in Australia had more fair and just systems than, say, British common law?

-No, no, did I did I talk about the native Hawaiians?
+Did I talk about the Native Hawaiians?

-I I first agreed with a yes to your statement.
+I first agreed with a yes to your statement.

 So what I do is I talk and then you talk.